-- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Malvern Central School they should start with their classroom teacher - Students can refer to the PROTECT posters displayed in the classroom which informs them of who the appropriate adults are to speak to.
+- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Malvern Central School they should start with their classroom teacher. - Each classroom contains a PROTECT poster which encourages students to tell their teacher or an adult ie Principal or Assistant Principal.